 Failure to achieve adequate cardiac output and end-organ oxygen delivery can be caused by many, often codependent factors.
 These include volume status (preload), peripheral vascular tone (afterload), cardiac pump function, heart rate and rhythm, and blood oxygen–carrying capacity.

 Volume status is readily determined by invasive monitoring.
 Central venous pressure (CVP), unless it is very low, is an unreliable indicator of left ventricular end-diastolic volume (LVEDV).
 (An elevated central venous pressure can be seen in volume overload, right heart failure, tricuspid and mitral regurgitation, pulmonary hypertension, cardiac tamponade, tension pneumothorax, and pulmonary embolism.)
-Pulmonary artery diastolic pressure correlates with left-sided ...
+Pulmonary artery diastolic pressure correlates with ...